search Time-to-Run

 Further information to make a success out of your 10k training programs.

 Please note, this RACE PERIOD for RACERS is only recommended for those who would like to race for a period of 4 to 6 weeks max.
-This is normally aimed at the more ELITE athletes, sub 33min 10k PB or a Woman with sub 36min.
+This is normally aimed at the more ELITE athletes, sub 33min 10k PB or a Women with sub 36min.
 The reason for this is the athlete would be racing maybe 2 races a week and it would be very taxing on the system (body).
-Recovery between races and a very good knowledge of one's body is important.
+Recovery between races and a very good knowledge of one’s body is important.

 DO NOT USE THIS RACE PERIOD IF YOU ARE NOT EXPERIENCED